qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/about/sponsorship.rst

 meetings and promotion of QGIS in workshops and conferences.

-For information on becoming a sponsor, please visit `our sponsorship page <../getinvolved/governance/sponsorship/sponsorship.html>` .
+For information on becoming a sponsor, please visit `our sponsorship page <site/getinvolved/governance/sponsorship/sponsorship>` .

+.. |bronze| image:: /static/site/about/images/bronze.png
+   :width: 60 px

+.. |silver| image:: /static/site/about/images/silver.png
+   :width: 75 px

+.. |gold| image:: /static/site/about/images/gold.png
+   :width: 100 px

 .. _list_of_sponsors: